The Solo Collection

-The Solo Collection is a compilation box set detailing the solo career of Freddie Mercury; it includes the material Mercury recorded before joining up with Queen, up through the 1993 No More Brothers remixes.
+The Solo Collection is a compilation box set detailing the solo career of Freddie Mercury.
+It includes the material Mercury recorded before joining Queen, through to the 1993 No More Brothers remixes.
 Mercury's two studio albums are included, along with various single edits and non-album singles, B-sides, remixes, instrumentals, collaborations, a large number of demo recordings and a set of interviews conducted by David Wigg.
 Also included are two DVDs: a collection of Mercury's promotional music videos, and a documentary covering his life.